-- If all information and analysis indicates that the SSP/ASP meets the CFATS requirements, CISA will approve the SSP and issue a Letter of Approval to the facility.
-Upon receiving a Letter of Approval, the facility must implement the approved SSP. - In the event that a review of the inspection data or other information indicates that the SSP/ASP fails to meet the CFATS requirements, CISA will notify the facility in writing of the deficiencies in the security plan.
-The facility must then resubmit a SSP/ASP addressing those deficiencies by a specified date.
+- If the review of all information and analysis indicates that the SSP/ASP meets the CFATS requirements, CISA will approve the SSP/ASP and issue a Letter of Approval to the facility.
+Upon receiving a Letter of Approval, the facility must implement the approved SSP/ASP. - In the event that a review of the inspection data or other information indicates that the SSP/ASP fails to meet the CFATS requirements, CISA will notify the facility in writing of the deficiencies in the security plan.
+The facility must then resubmit an SSP/ASP addressing those deficiencies by a specified date.